35 GTA 5 Locations Based on Real Life

 Why It Counts: The Alamo Sea is based on the Salton Sea.
 This is the cleanest natural-feature match in Blaine County.

-Claim Guardrail: Do not call it a normal freshwater lake without source.
+Accuracy Note: Do not call it a normal freshwater lake without source.
 The real inspiration is the Salton Sea.

 GTA 5 Chumash